ABEDAVIDscripts/Employee_Layoffs_Data_Cleaning_and_Preparation/README.md

 #### 2 Remove Duplicates

-*there is no primary key, create a new unique column using row_number*
+*their is no primary key, create a new unique column using row_number*

 ```sql
 SELECT *, ROW_NUMBER()